auzbuckley/daft/README.md

 3. Either inside you virtual env, or on your local installation of python, change directory to `daft_tests/` directory and run:

   `$ pip install -r requirements.txt`

+4. Ensure that you have Mozilla Firefox installed.
+(The frontend tests use the firefox driver.)

 ## Frontend Tests
 To run frontend tests, change directory to the `frontend_tests/` directory: